C. K. McClatchy High School: History

+was a confidant of California Governor Hiram Johnson, and had built the small local newspaper he inherited from his father into what would become the NYSE listed McClatchy Company.

 On September 19, 1937, the school was officially dedicated.
 Sitting on 30 acre, the school included a shooting range, and a band room complete with soundproof practice rooms as well as dressing and music rooms near the auditorium.
 A nurse's suite with bathrooms and a sun porch and a quartered garden with central fountain in the Moorish style were also features of the new campus.

 The school has served students in the Sacramento area for over 70 years.
 Many local, state, national, and international figures have graduated from McClatchy.
 Current enrollment is around 2,400 students.

 In 2002, the school was officially listed on the National Register of Historic Places.

 McClatchy's newspaper, The Prospector, has been serving students for 75 years.